 < Click here for your FREE Certified Market Assessment >

 When you’re ready to get serious, a real CMA is much more involved.
 You NEED this.
 It takes a lot of work to determine where your home sits in the marketplace and how it’s valued.
-It’s worth it, because this is how your Realtor covers his/her fees, this is how you keep negotiations fair and productive, and this is how you keep low-ballers from wasting your time.
+It’s worth putting the work into, because this is how your Realtor covers his/her fees, this is how you keep negotiations fair and productive, and this is how you keep low-ballers from wasting your time.
 I’m straight-forward about the effort and resources it takes to provide this service and I do it for every client, whether buying or selling.
 I’m happy to provide the basic information to just about anybody, but I can’t do a thorough CMA until I’ve visited your home.
-10 homes look very similar on paper… very different when you walk inside.
-Knowing what’s out there with a generic CMA package is a convenient way to start.
+No one can.
+10 homes look very similar on paper… very different when you walk inside, and the differences can be worth tens of thousands of dollars and more.

-It’s common to leave between 15,000 and 60,000 sitting on the table in too many real estate transactions, and few people understand why.
-Unfortunately, Nobody finds out until the money is gone.
+It’s common to leave between 15,000 and 60,000 sitting on the table in too many real estate transactions, and few people ever understand why.
+Unfortunately, they’re not even aware of it until the money is gone.
 It’s common to over-pay by 15,000 and think you’re getting a great deal because you talked the seller down, but maybe you’re still paying too much?
 Is 15,000 worth saving?
 On the seller’s side, you’re going to get low-ball offers frequently, so you have to be confident in your valuation.
-On the buyer’s side, you have to collect evidence to support the seller’s valuation.
+On the buyer’s side, you have to collect evidence to support your seller’s valuation.
 Buying or selling, a good CMA is the tool you need to come out on top.
 Put your Realtor to work!
 This is what you’re paying for, and it’s absolutely worth it.

 You find 10 properties that have sold within the last 120 days within a 0.25 km radius of you.
 No wait… let’s make it 1 km because there haven’t been 10 sales that close to you lately, and last year’s market upheaval brought some dramatic changes.
 We can’t change “time”, so we’ll have to change “distance”